-Australian indigenous leaders expected to make historic proposals - BBC News
+Indigenous Australians want 'voice', treaty

-Australian indigenous leaders expected to make historic proposals
+Australian indigenous leaders call for formal 'voice', path to treaty

-A major summit on recognising Australia's first peoples is on track to deliver historic recommendations, an indigenous leader says.
+A historic summit in Australia has called for a new formal body to represent the nation's indigenous peoples in parliament.

-More than 200 indigenous leaders have spent three days at Uluru to discuss changing the nation's constitution.
+More than 250 indigenous leaders met in Uluru to discuss how to best recognise Australia's first inhabitants.

-Australia does not mention Aboriginal and Torres Strait Islander peoples in its constitution, but there is debate over the form recognition should take.
+Crucially, they rejected the idea of constitutional recognition - an idea that was criticised as merely symbolic.

+Instead the delegates called for a constitutionally enshrined "voice" in parliament and a path to a treaty.

+The statement called for a treaty and said a commission should be established to supervise the process and engage in "truth-telling about our history".

+Australia is the only Commonwealth country that has never signed a treaty with its indigenous people.

-The First Nations Convention recommendations will be delivered to political leaders, who will decide whether to hold a national referendum.
+The recommendations will be delivered to Australia's political leaders, who will decide whether to hold a national referendum.
+Mr Pearson said he hoped the referendum could take place within the next 12 months.

-Mr Hunter did not name likely proposals, but said they could cover constitutional reform or even a treaty.

-"Like any gathering it is very hard to get a consensus [because] we have a diverse range of views and people with differences of opinion," Mr Hunter told the BBC.

-The summit was scheduled to coincide with the 50th anniversary of a vote that allowed indigenous Australians to be included on a national census.
+The summit was scheduled to coincide with the 50th anniversary of a historic vote that allowed indigenous Australians to be included in a national census.

-Mr Hunter, speaking on behalf of organiser the Referendum Council, said it was important "to get adequate recognition as a people".

-"One thing that is a common thread around this is that people are talking a lot about unity and staying together," he said.

 Prime Minister Malcolm Turnbull and Opposition Leader Bill Shorten declined invitations to the meeting, not wanting to influence discussions.